Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 #### Functions which use this element ####

-This element is mainly used inside the code to make the robot drive straght (`drive(speed , seconds)`) and turn around the vertical axis (`turn(speed , seconds)`).
+This element is mainly used inside the code to make the robot drive straight (`drive(speed, seconds)`) and turn around the vertical axis (`turn(speed, seconds)`).

 * #### `drive(speed , seconds)`

-    The function `drive(_,_)` sets a linear velocity to the robot resulting into a straight shifting.
-In order to achive this behaveour, the function makes the robot's motors run at the same speed for certain amount of time.
+    The function `drive(_,_)` sets a linear velocity to the robot resulting in a straight shifting.
+To do so, it makes the robot's motors run at the same speed for a certain amount of time.

     **Arguments**:
-    * *speed*: rappresents the speed at which the wheels will spin.
+    * *speed*: represents the speed at which the wheels will spin.
 The velocity of the spin assigned to the wheels is settable within the interval *-100<speed<100*.
-    * *second*: rappresents the time interval in seconds [*s*] during which the wheels will spin.
+    * *second*: represents the time interval in seconds [*s*] during which the wheels will spin.

     **Returns**: